rj45/starjay/docs/cpu_isa_manual.md

 See the interrupt handling section below for more information on the data stack overflow and underflow exceptions.

-The `ar` register and `lnw` / `snw` instructions may be used to efficiently copy the data stack to and from memory.
+The `ry` register and `lnw` / `snw` instructions may be used to efficiently copy the data stack to and from memory.

 The `depth` register may be read in user mode, but writes cause an illegal instruction exception.
 In kernel mode, any writes to this register will write as zero, as the stack only supports being reset.